DataBiosphere/data-portal/content/guides/userguides/consumer-vignettes/accessing-hca-data-in-a-jupyter-notebook.md

 date: "2019-05-14"
 title: "Accessing HCA Data in a Jupyter Notebook"
 subTitle: ""
+description: "This tutorial will walk you through the process of accessing HCA data in a Jupyter Notebook."
 ---

 # Accessing HCA Data in a Jupyter Notebook